swissspidy/oEmbed-API/README.md

 ### Manual Installation ###

-1. Make sure WP-API 2.x is installed and activated
-2. Upload the entire `/oembed-api` directory to the `/wp-content/plugins/` directory.
+1. 2.
+Upload the entire `/oembed-api` directory to the `/wp-content/plugins/` directory.
 3. Activate oEmbed API through the 'Plugins' menu in WordPress.
-4. Embed a blog post or page in another post.
+4. Copy the permalink of one of your blog posts and paste it into a new post.
+It should automatically be embedded.

 ## Frequently Asked Questions ##

+### Is the REST API required for this plugin to work? ###

+While we support the REST API, it is not required for this plugin to run.
+The only thing you need is an up-to-date version of WordPress.

+### How does it work again? ###

+We leverage a technique called oEmbed.
+Thanks to oEmbed, you can embed content from the web by only knowing its URL.
+While WordPress has supported this feature since version 2.9, it actually isn’t an oEmbed provider itself.
+That’s what we’re changing.

+This plugin is fully compliant with the JSON specification at [oEmbed.com](http://oembed.com).

 ### Is it really that easy? ###